Diagnosis and treatment of bone cracks in the leg. All about bone fractures and cracks

 • if there is damage to the skin, treat the wound with an antiseptic and apply a bandage;

-A bruise is treated with special anti-inflammatory ointments.
-They relieve swelling, promote resorption of the hematoma and relieve pain.
-The recovery period after an injury lasts 7-14 days.
+Treat bruises with special anti-inflammatory ointments.
+They relieve swelling, promote the resorption of hematoma and relieve pain.
+The recovery period after a bruise lasts 7-14 days.

-If the hematoma formed after the impact does not go away for a long time, it is recommended to consult a doctor.
-In rare cases, surgery is required to cope with the disease.
+If the hematoma formed after the blow does not go away for a long time, it is recommended to consult a doctor.
+In rare cases, surgical intervention is required to cope with the disease.

 How to help with a broken finger?

 First aid for a fracture is of great importance for further treatment.
 It is important not to make the situation worse.
-First of all, with a finger it is necessary to immobilize it.
-For this, a tire is made from improvised materials.
-A pen, an ice cream stick, a twig will do.
-The tire is applied from the inside of the finger and secured with a sterile bandage or any other tissue.
+First of all, you need to immobilize your finger.
+To do this, a tire is made from scrap materials.
+A pen, an ice cream stick, or a twig will do.
+The splint is placed on the inside of the finger and secured with a sterile bandage or any other cloth.

-If you need to treat the wound with an antiseptic: "Chlorhexidine", hydrogen peroxide, "Miramistin".
-In case of bleeding, a gauze bandage or cotton swab is applied to the damaged area.
-Then fix the injured finger.
-To relieve the pain symptom, use "Analgin", "Ketanov", "Nurofen".
+If you need to treat the wound with an antiseptic: Chlorhexidine, hydrogen peroxide, Miramistin.
+If there is bleeding, apply a gauze bandage or cotton swab to the damaged area.
+Then the injured finger is fixed.
+To relieve pain symptoms, use "Analgin", "Ketanov", "Nurofen".

-In case of a fracture, you should definitely consult a doctor.
-It is impossible to cope with such an injury on your own.
+If you have a fracture, you should definitely consult a doctor.
+It is impossible to cope with such trauma on your own.

 You learned how to distinguish a fracture from a bruise.
-We got acquainted with the first aid technique for injuring a finger or toe.
+We became familiar with first aid techniques for injuring a finger or toe.
 By following the instructions, you can easily help the victim.
 But if you are not confident in your abilities, you should not touch the injured limb.
-Incorrectly provided first aid will only aggravate the patient's condition.
+Incorrectly provided first aid will only worsen the patient’s condition.

-A fracture in a bone is one of the less dangerous conditions, unlike a fracture.
+A crack in the bone is one of the less dangerous conditions, unlike a fracture.
 However, this does not mean that it can be ignored.
-A fracture in the bone occurs as a result of partial damage to the integrity of the bone tissue structure.
-Very often, this can be observed in flat bones, which indicates linear fractures.
+A bone fracture occurs as a result of partial damage to the integrity of the bone tissue structure.
+Very often this can be observed in flat bones, which indicates linear fractures.

-It is worth noting that there is a field of knowledge that every literate person must own.
-Such skills help to quickly navigate in an emergency and in case of a need for first aid.
-Injuries to the hands and feet are among the most common dangerous situations.
-So, in the case of playing sports, jogging or the most ordinary walk, the formation of cracks or severe fractures of bone tissues must be distinguished from each other in order to provide adequate first aid to people who have been injured.
+It is worth noting that there is an area of knowledge that every literate person must master.
+Such skills help to quickly navigate in an emergency situation and in the event of a need for first aid.
+Injuries to the hands and feet are very common dangerous situations.
+So, in the case of sports, jogging or the most ordinary walk, the formation of cracks or severe fractures of bone tissue must be distinguished from each other in order to provide adequate first aid to people who have been injured.

-What are the symptoms of a fractured bone?
+What are the symptoms of a bone crack?

 Causes of the phenomenon

-Very often you can observe a condition such as a bone fracture.
-They can be obtained, for example, as a result of an accident (traffic accident, domestic or industrial injury), when participating in a fight, in case of falling into ice, and also in training.
+Very often you can observe a condition such as a bone crack.
+They can be obtained, for example, as a result of an accident (road traffic accident, domestic or work injury), while participating in a fight, in the event of a fall in ice, as well as during training.
 In this case, the circumstances that provoke such an injury are:

 • excessive increase in training loads;